OmniIndex/Connectors/DataStudio/readme.md

 This folder holds the Google Data Studio Comunnity Connector Code.
-The top level holds the OIDXBase.gs file, and the individual connector folders.
+The top level holds the oidxbase.gs file, and the individual connector folders.
 Then the child folders hold their own specific code files allong with their appscript.jason configuration file.

 eg:
-/OIDXBase.gs
 /Health-Imaging-data/Code.gs
-/Health-Imaging-data/appscript.js
+/Health-Imaging-data/appscript.json
+/Health-Imaging-data/oidxbase.gs

-The OIDXBase.gs holds the code that is used by all of teh OmniIndex Connectors.
+The oidxbase.gs holds the code that is used by all of teh OmniIndex Connectors.
 This includes the following function implementations.

 function sendUserError(message)
 function isAuthValid()